 On Wednesday, June 14, the Federal Reserve increased the short-term benchmark rate by 0.75%.
-This Fed June rate hike was the most significant rate increase since 1994, and economists remarked that it would considerably impact the housing market.
+This Fed June rate hike was the most significant rate increase since 1994, and economists remarked that it would considerably impact the housing market by shrinking buyer pool.
 Housing market analysts noted that interest rates are increasing faster than predicted at the beginning of 2022.

 The Federal Reserve implemented the fed June rate hike to curb runaway inflation affecting consumers.
 The price increases of fuel, food, utilities, and consumer goods have far outpaced predictions.
 Inflation is at its highest rate in 40 years, and this interest rate increase may slow its pace.
 The lead economist at the National Association of REALTORS®, Lawrence Yun, predicted that the Federal Reserve would institute more rate hikes throughout 2022.